The-Bioinformatics-Group/Debaryomyces_hansenii/Work_files/rawdata_workfolder/README.md

 - The folder contains also a folder with the VarScan analysis.

-- raw_reads folder, with all the fastq files and fastqc.
+- raw_reads folder, with all the fastq files and fastqc (not on github)

 - Contamination check

+- PreQC analysis